CartoDB/labs_vuejs_intro/README.md

 ## Objective

 This workshop aims to give you a first approach to [Vue.js](https://vuejs.org/) JavaScript framework.
-The intention is to provide a quick overview of this framework capabilities, to be delivered in less than two hours and for a broad audience.
+The intention is to provide a quick overview of this framework capabilities, to be delivered in less than two hours, and for a broad audience.

 ## Why?